Captain Herbert Richard Browne

 F, #34736, d.
 29 December 1803

-Hester Amelia Vincent was the daughter of Sir Henry Vincent, 6th Bt. and Elizabeth Sherman.1 She married John Smith de Burgh, 11th Earl of Clanricarde, son of Michael Bourke, 10th Earl of Clanricarde and Anne Smith, on 1 July 1740.1 She died on 29 December 1803 at Corhampton, Hampshire, England.1 She died intestate and her estate was administered in January 1804.1
+Hester Amelia Vincent was the daughter of Sir Henry Vincent, 6th Bt. and Elizabeth Sherman.1 She married John Smith de Burgh, 11th Earl of Clanricarde, son of Michael Bourke, 10th Earl of Clanricarde and Anne Smith, on 1 July 1740.1 She died on 29 December 1803 at Corhampton, Hampshire, EnglandG.1 She died intestate and her estate was administered in January 1804.1

-As a result of her marriage, Hester Amelia Vincent was styled as Countess of Clanricarde on 1 July 1740.
+After her marriage, Hester Amelia Vincent was styled as Countess of Clanricarde on 1 July 1740.
 From 1 July 1740, her married name became Bourke.1 From 13 May 1752, her married name became de Burgh.

 Citations